 5. You’re Patient

 This ties in with Reason 4.
-You need patience to be able to sift through lines and lines of code to find errors.
-Between error, bug and syntax checking – there’s a lot of clean up.
+You need the patience to be able to sift through lines and lines of code to find errors.
+Between error, bug, and syntax checking – there’s a lot of clean-up.

 Coding will provide you with immediate proof that patience truly is a virtue.
-Learn that lesson quick, and you’ll be coding in no time.
+Learn that lesson quickly, and you’ll be coding in no time.

 6. You’re a People Person